NguyenNhatHuynh/Web_E-commerce/README.md

-# Web E-commerce - Online Clothing Store 👗🛒
+# Design UI - Web E-commerce - Online Clothing Store 👗🛒

 ## Overview

-Welcome to **Web E-commerce - Online Clothing Store**!
+Welcome to **Design UI Web E-commerce - Online Clothing Store**!
 This is a modern and responsive e-commerce website built using **HTML**, **CSS**, and **JavaScript**.
 The website is designed to provide a seamless shopping experience for customers, allowing them to browse, filter, and purchase clothing products from various categories.
 This project focuses on the frontend design and user experience.

 ## Features